harripd/burstH2MM/docs/source/Customization.rst

 By default, when calculating |nanohist| and |dwell_nano_mean|, all photons are considered.
 However, not every photon is necessarily the best way to do this, as we can be more confident of some photon state assignments than others.
 This comes by way of the |scale| parameter, which is a measure of the likelihood of the photon being in the state assigned by the *Viterbi* algorithm (it is one of the outputs of the *Viterbi* algorithm itself).
-Now, it does not make sense to use this for calculating dwell duration, or even E/S values, as these are very much dependent on takign the **whole** dwell.
+Now, it does not make sense to use this for calculating dwell duration, or even E/S values, as these are very much dependent on taking the **whole** dwell.
 However, for nanotime parameters, some filtration could be useful (although in our tests, it has never made a significant difference, but we still wanted to provide the option).

 .. note::
     The scale parameter is a *likelihood* parameter, therefore it is contained within the interval (0,1).
-    Therefore confidence threshholds must also fall within the iterval [0,1).
+    Therefore confidence thresholds must also fall within the interval [0,1).
     With setting 0 to indicate

 This can be done in two ways: